Bezalelab/riverside/src/data/posts/roof-design-trends-of-2025.md

 ## Why wait any longer?

 Don’t wait for roof damage to worsen.
 If you’ve noticed any of these signs, contact Riverside Roofing Materials today at (318) 222-9999 or visit our [showroom](https://riversideroofingmaterials.com/products#showroom) at 975 Louisiana Avenue, Shreveport, LA 71101.
 Let our team help you select the best materials for your roof replacement.
-Fill out our [inquiry form](https://riversideroofingmaterials.com/contact) or take our [success survey](https://riversideroofingmaterials.com/services#success-survey) for a custom checklist to ensure your project’s success!
+Fill out our [inquiry form](https://riversideroofingmaterials.com/contact) or take our "Start Here" survey for a custom checklist to ensure your project’s success!